 Tales of appreciation of art pieces, coupled with recent creation of wealth, especially in emerging markets, have brought fresh money into fine art.
 "There have been many new buyers coming into the market," says Mary Hoeveler, a New York-based art adviser.
 "What comes with that, unfortunately, is a lot of speculation.
 Wall Street takes notice and people come to the market purely as investing."

 The allure comes with high risks.
-Take formaldehyde and a skull sculpture class". encrusted with more than 8,000 diamonds.
-Some of his pieces have dropped in value [art pieces] but it is also an investment," he by 30 per cent since 2008.
+Take formaldehyde and a skull sculpture class". encrusted with more than 8,000 diamonds. by 30 per cent since 2008.